 - Currently Selwyn District Council tests all water sources for chemical determinands on an annual basis.
 Please refer to Annual Chemical Test Results.

-- Our Water Quality monitoring is governed in compliance with Drinking-water Standards for New Zealand 2005.
+- Our water quality monitoring is governed in compliance with Drinking-water Standards for New Zealand.

 - Our Water Supply Bylaw 2008 applies to water supplies under the care, control and management of, or water provided by, the Selwyn District Council, except for water supplies subject to the Selwyn District Council Water Race Bylaw.

 How you can help